SouthFACT/landsatfact_usgs_json_api/README.md

 emails are sent for failures

 # testing
+Using mocha.

-testing using mocha we test the api results to make sure we getting good results to indicate for us a warning that the api has changed.
+Currently we are testing the USGS api responses and some of the code.
+To make sure we are getting good results and to help us indicate for us a warning that the api has changed.

 ## testing examples